lexe-app/lexe-sidecar-sdk/README.md

    (work in progress; will be available in the next 1-2 days!)
 2) Build the binary from Rust source: see [BUILD.md](BUILD.md) for instructions.

+### Using the `lexe-sidecar` as a Rust library

+If you are working in Rust, you may also use the `lexe-sidecar` as a Rust library, which provides:

+- A `Sidecar` webserver which can be `.run()` within your async Rust app.
+- A `SidecarClient` which fully implements the sidecar API.

+See [example-rust](example-rust) for an example which implements both a sidecar client and server.

 ## Quickstart

 Go to your project directory and create your local `.env` from Lexe's example: